orachamp1981/PL-SQL-Development/README.md

 # PL-SQL-Development
-PL/SQL Development details has been initiated to give exposure with details.
-I am going to utilize its importance in consice way definetly details being part for the same but will be interesting.
+PL/SQL Development practice has been initiated to give exposure and details whereabouts.
+I am going to utilize its importance in concise way definitely details being big part will be interesting in digging more and more.
 Additionally this will help out recruiter as well